nccgroup/sobelow/README.md

 and will return a non-zero exit status at or above that threshold.

     $ mix sobelow --exit Low

+The `threshold` option accepts a confidence threshold (low, medium, or high), and will only return findings at or above that threshold.

+    $ mix sobelow --threshold Medium

 The `format` option accepts an output format for findings.
 Current formats include `txt` (the default) and `json`.